JDASoftwareGroup/jdatech.github.io/_posts/2019-10-11-hunting-down-a-dask-bug.markdown

 To map the old partition boundaries to the new partition boundaries, division and multiplication are used.
 We are in Python 3 here, otherwise, the problem would have manifested itself much more prominently.
-In Python 3, the `/` operator does a float division.
+In Python 3, the Slash operator (`/`) does a float division.
 However, division and successive multiplication with the same value still does not necessarily result in the original values.
 There are edge cases for which the result is slightly different because of rounding errors, for instance, in case